cwisefool/diydeploy.example/README.md

 # simpledeploy.example
-Repository used for demonstrating how to integrate GitHub with AWS CodeDeploy
+Repository used for demonstrating how to perform a simple deploy using only Git